dabeaz/curio/docs/howto.rst

     if __name__ == '__main__':
         curio.run(main)

-It's worth noting that the primary purpose of curio is merely concurrency and I/O.  You can create sockets and you can apply things such as SSL to them.
-However, curio doesn't implement any application-level protocols such as HTTP.
-Think of curio as a base-layer for doing that.
+It's worth noting that the primary purpose of Curio is merely concurrency and I/O.  You can create sockets and you can apply things such as SSL to them.
+However, Curio doesn't implement any application-level protocols such as HTTP.
+Think of Curio as a base-layer for doing that.

 How do you write an SSL-enabled server?